wrogoz/Starter-of-express-app-with-mongoose-auth-included/README.md

-# Sterter of express app with mongoose & auth included.
+# Sterter of express app with mongoose & auth included

 # Technologies: